 Alcohol use is on the rise among older adults, and particularly among older women.
 With the “baby boom” population getting older, and the percentage of Americans over age 65 set to nearly double by 2050, alcoholism in the elderly is an issue that will likely become more and more important.

-Yet, despite the growing prevalence of this issue, problem drinking among older people often goes undetected.
+Yet, despite the magnitude and growing prevalence of this issue, problem drinking among older people often goes undetected.
 In fact, some researchers are calling it an “invisible epidemic.”